Why do local law enforcement agencies use the Neighbors App?

 If my local law enforcement agency is on the Neighbors App, do I still need to file a police report when posting a crime-related incident to the app?

 Yes.
 Posting on the Neighbors App does not replace filing an official report.
 Please call your local law enforcement agency for more information on filing a report.

 Do I need to register my camera with local law enforcement?

 Ring devices are not part of any camera registration programs.
 Ring does not participate in any programs that require users to register cameras with law enforcement as a condition of receiving or purchasing a device.

-I have feedback and/or questions about law enforcement use of the Neighbors app, where can I send it?
+I have feedback and/or questions about local law enforcement use of the Neighbors App, where can I send it?

 We would love to hear your feedback.
 Please email us at email@example.com.

-Has a law enforcement agency ever resolved a case through using the Neighbors app?
+Has a local law enforcement agency ever resolved a case through using the Neighbors App?